elves/elvish/website/ref/language.md

 err
 ```

-Redirections may appear anywhere in the command, except at the beginning, (this
+Redirections may appear anywhere in the command, except at the beginning; this
-may be restricted in future).
+may be restricted in future.
 It's usually good style to write redirections at
 the end of command forms.

 # Special commands